juntao/arenztopia/content/tourism.md

 *5801 Arenztopia Boulevard Five*

 Cathedral $ A large, Italian-style cathedral built in the extravagant Sicilian Baroque style with a rococo interior.
 An excellent example of totally overdoing it in style.
 5$ admission to see the most extravagantly styled building in Arenztopia.
-The main building was made in 1495 but was remodeled in 2020.
+The main building was built in 1495 but was remodeled in 2020.
 *3300 Renzo Street*